AJGreaves/portrait-artist/README.md

 official site and a short sentence of why it was used.

 - [BootstrapCDN](https://www.bootstrapcdn.com/)
-    - The project uses **BootstrapCDN** to simplify the structure of the website and make the website responsive easily.
+    - The project uses **Bootstrap4** to simplify the structure of the website and make the website responsive easily.
     - The project also uses BootstrapCDN to provide icons from [FontAwesome](https://www.bootstrapcdn.com/fontawesome/)
 - [fancybox](https://fancyapps.com/fancybox/3/)
     - The project uses **Fancybox** to view images in the gallery.